 - a copy of the student’s individual assessment of actual financial need

-- receipts for purchases made, for example, bus pass, lunch receipts or book receipts, or support provided by the institution in-kind to the student
+- receipts for purchases made by students, for example, bus pass, lunch receipts or book receipts, or support provided by the institution in-kind to the student

 ESFA will recover funds where auditors identify funding errors in any circumstances where the institution is not able to demonstrate at audit how their students meet the eligibility criteria of the bursary fund; and in any circumstances where the institution has claimed vulnerable group bursary payments for duplicate students.